 The full list is available here.

 Which codecs are hardware-accelerated?

 The following video codecs will be accelerated if hardware support is available: HEVC, H.264, H.263, MPEG-4, MPEG-2, and MPEG-1.

 In some rare cases, hardware acceleration may not be available even if the video format matches.

 Optimus Player will automatically fall back to the software decoder if hardware acceleration is unavailable.

 Is 10-bit HDR video supported?

-Yes, HDR10 and HLG are supported (provided that the display and the connection have been appropriately configured).
+Yes, HDR10 and HLG are supported on macOS Catalina and later provided that the display supports HDR.